Neck and Back Pain Sports Medicine

 Respect the process.
 If someone in class is receiving personal instruction from the Teacher, you may stop and observe and follow along.
 Notice if you are standing idly, not learning, missing a valuable chance to improve your own technique.
 Keep talk limited.
 When lateness is unavoidable, stop at the door to respect the room and class, until the Teacher allows you into class.
 At the University and other less-formal classes, just enter quietly and get to work.
 For private questions, raise your hand, wait for acknowledgement, then go over to the Teacher.

 Respect your Teacher.
 Be ready in Seiza with your equipment neatly at the back of the room when the Teacher arrives.
+When the Teacher shows you each new skill, stand and listen attentively.
+When the Teacher signals you to transition to the next skill, begin quickly.
 When the Teacher helps you with corrections, say, "Thank you Teacher" (or "thank you").
 Be glad the Teacher cared and took time to help you.
 Notice if you are resentful, and fix that.
-When the Teacher shows you each new skill, stand quietly and listen attentively.
-During class when the Teacher signals you to transition to each skill, begin quickly.
-When the Teacher signals end of class, stop and sit in Seiza.
-Breathe, bow.
+If you are trying the correction and it does not feel right, ask for clarification.
+When the Teacher signals end of class, stop.
+Breathe.
+Bow.

 It was six men of Indostan